Take Your Bike on the Bus

 Many buses around the Lake District are kitted out to carry bikes.
-Some on racks on the back or front or on-board, but the 800 Bike Bus service has been especially converted to carry up to 12 bikes on on-board cycle racks.
 So hopping on the bus is now an easy way to get to the start of your ride.
 You can also use it as a back up if you are feeling a little out of puff!

 Bowness - Ambleside - Grasmere - Bowness on Windermere